|

 - FUAMNACH:

-the first wife of Midir, a witch
+the first wife of Midir, lord of the

-goddess who turns the heroine Étaín into a pool of
+into a pool of

 water, then a worm, and finally a beautiful butterfly.